Chinese ferret-badger: Behaviour and ecology

 The Chinese ferret-badger is active at dusk and at night.
 It is a good climber.
 When alarmed it emits foul-smelling anal secretions.
 It rests during the day in burrows, such as small rodents' dens, or natural formations, such as rock crevices.
 They also construct makeshift shelters in shallow depressions in the ground.

 They have small home ranges that, according to the results of a study from 1994 to 1996, average around 10.6 ha in area.
 The home ranges of male and female ferret badgers overlap, suggesting a lack of territoriality between members of the species.
 Despite their small home ranges, however, ferret badgers are relatively nomadic creatures, moving from one resting spot to the next without establishing permanent residence.
 Ferret badgers may establish single-use resting spots, or choose to inhabit a particular place for a period of several days.

 Diet

 The Chinese ferret-badger feeds on fruit, insects, small animals, and worms.
 Earthworms, amphibians and insects are important components of its diet.
 It also eats fleshy fruits such as of Chinese plum, oriental raisin tree, date-plum and Chinese kiwi.

 Reproduction

 Chinese ferret-badgers mate in March.
 The female gives birth to a litter of up to three young in May or June.
 The new-borns are blind and well-furred, with the same colour pattern as the adults.
 Their eyes open at about two weeks of age.

 Diseases

-The Chinese ferret-badger is associated with reported outbreaks of human rabies in southeastern China, which were first reported in 1997 and the most recent case in 2008.
+The Chinese ferret-badger is associated with reported outbreaks of human rabies in southeastern China and Taiwan, which were first reported in 1997 and the most recent case in 2008.
 There have been no reported deaths in these cases; however, there is currently no rabies vaccine for ferret-badgers.